uabrc/uabrc.github.io/docs/data_management/lts/top_level_lts_permission.md

 Shared LTS allocations are storage spaces designed for collaborative use by groups and are available to Lab PIs and Core Directors.
 If a PI is also a Core Director, they are eligible for independent storage allocations for each organization: one for the Lab and one for the Core.
 The shared LTS allocation provides 75 TB of storage.
 These allocations can be named according to the preference of the PI or Core Director.
 For recommended naming guidelines, refer to our [Naming Shared Storage](../../data_management/storage.md#how-do-i-request-shared-storage) documentation.

 {{ read_csv('data_management/res/shared_allocation_functional_roles.csv', keep_default_na=False) }}

+### How do I grant other users access to my shared LTS Allocation?

+By default, only the allocated owner, and stewards if designated, can manage and access a shared LTS allocation using their specific key pairs.
+Keys from other allocations, such as those for individual LTS allocations, will not grant access to shared lab or core allocations.
+If you manage both lab and core allocations, ensure you use the corresponding keys, as keys for one cannot access the other.

+To grant other users access to your shared allocation:

+- The Owners, or a steward if one has been designated, can set permissions using a [bucket policy](../lts/policies.md#sharing-buckets).
+- Access can be granted to any user with system access, including those with individual LTS allocations and an active Cheaha account.

+### How do I assign a steward?

+Owners can assign stewards either when requesting LTS account creation or at a later time by sending a request via [Contact Us](../../index.md#how-to-contact-us).
+The request should include the steward's BlazerID and specify the LTS allocation they should manage.
+Once assigned, stewards will have the same management permissions as the owner, except for the ability to assign other stewards.

 ### Who can have what role?